 Still, though, consolidation doesn’t mean you’ve instantly wiped out your holiday debt; you’re still responsible for paying it.
 You’ve just made it easier to pay.

 Experts offer the following five options for consolidating your holiday debt so that you’re not feeling like a Grinch when it comes to paying off what you owe:

 1. Get a debt consolidation loan.

 This is probably the most straightforward way to consolidate your holiday debt.
-Through a bank, credit union, peer-to-peer lender (like Lending Club and SoFi) or another lending source, you can apply for a loan to put two or more debts into one bucket — credit cards bills, medical bills, other loan payments and so forth.
+Through a bank, credit union, peer-to-peer lender (like Lending Club), online personal loan lender (like SoFi) or another lending source, you can apply for a loan to put two or more debts into one bucket — credit cards bills, medical bills, other loan payments and so forth.